Article Collection

 Furthermore, for certain things there are no established standards.
 For example:

-• There is no standard how a POI, marked in GPS software, should be translated to OSM (however, if software supports defining custom tags, editors like JOSM can automatically import them)
+- There is no standard how a POI, marked in GPS software, should be translated to OSM (however, if the GPS software supports defining custom tags, so that OSM-compatible tags can be produced, editors like JOSM can automatically import them)

 Finally, OSM database lacks information that could technically be stored in OSM, but people or institutions in charge do not use OSM.
 Examples include countries’ land registries with parcel boundaries, etc.